Sterile Neutrino as an Asymmetric Dark Matter: Phenomenological aspects

-the correct relic density condition implies a correlated scaling among $m_N$, $\mu$, and $\varepsilon$.
-This correlation is reflected in the diagonal bands shown in the following figures.
+where $Y_-^\infty$ denotes the final asymmetric yield.
+The requirement of reproducing the observed DM abundance imposes a correlation among the model parameters, which is reflected in the diagonal bands shown in the following figures.

-Figure~\ref{fig:mu_mN} shows the viable region in the $(m_N,\mu)$ plane for fixed values of $m_\phi = 300\,\mathrm{GeV}$, $\varepsilon = 5 \times 10^{-6}$, and $\lambda_{\phi H} = 10^{-8}$.
+Figure~\ref{fig:mu_mN} shows the viable region in the $(m_N,\mu)$ plane for fixed values of $m_\phi = 300\,\mathrm{GeV}$ and $\varepsilon = 5 \times 10^{-6}$.
 The diagonal red band corresponds to the set of parameter points that simultaneously reproduce the observed relic density and satisfy the freeze-in requirement and other phenomenological bounds.
-The negative slope in the log--log plane reflects the scaling relation $m_N Y_-^\infty \simeq \text{const}$ from Eq.~(\ref{eq:relic_final}) combined with Eq.~(\ref{eq:yield_scaling}).
 The vertical dashed line indicates the lower bound on the sterile neutrino mass from Lyman-$\alpha$ forest observations, $m_N \gtrsim 5$~keV, derived in Sec.~\ref{sec4.3}.
 The physically viable region therefore lies in the overlap between the diagonal band and the region to the right of the Lyman-$\alpha$ bound.

-Similarly, Fig.~\ref{fig:eps_mN} presents the viable parameter space in the $(m_N,\varepsilon)$ plane for fixed $m_\phi = 300\,\mathrm{GeV}$, $\mu = 3.3 \times 10^{-6}$, and $\lambda_{\phi H} = 10^{-8}$.
-The blue diagonal band again corresponds to parameter combinations that yield the correct relic abundance while maintaining out-of-equilibrium production.
-The scaling behavior follows from the approximate proportionality $Y_-^\infty \propto \mu^2 \varepsilon$, leading to an inverse correlation between $m_N$ and $\varepsilon$ for fixed relic density.
+Similarly, Fig.~\ref{fig:eps_mN} presents the viable parameter space in the $(m_N,\varepsilon)$ plane for fixed $m_\phi = 300\,\mathrm{GeV}$ and $\mu = 3.3 \times 10^{-6}$.
+The blue diagonal band corresponds to parameter combinations that reproduce the observed DM relic abundance while satisfying the freeze-in production condition.
+The inverse correlation between $m_N$ and $\varepsilon$ follows directly from the relic density requirement, implying that a larger sterile-neutrino mass must be compensated by a smaller CP asymmetry parameter.
 As in the previous case, the viable region is restricted to the parameter space to the right of the Lyman-$\alpha$ bound.

-Overall, the model admits a well-defined region of parameter space where asymmetric sterile neutrino DM can account for the observed relic abundance while satisfying all current cosmological and phenomenological bounds.
+Overall, the model admits a well-defined region of parameter space where asymmetric sterile neutrino DM can account for the observed relic abundance while satisfying relevant cosmological and phenomenological bounds.
 The interplay between the mass of the sterile neutrino, the effective coupling $\mu$, and the CP-violating parameter $\varepsilon$ ensures a predictive and constrained framework for AFI DM production.